Date: by appointment

-Through The Lens Collective’s Portfolio Review offers participants the opportunity to present their work to industry professionals Michelle Loukidis and Michelle Harris, who will offer critical insight and advice towards the development of your photography skills and portfolio.
-Photographers will share their work with reviewers in 30 minute individual sessions.
+Through The Lens Collective’s Portfolio Review offers participants the opportunity to present their work to industry professional Michelle Loukidis, who will offer critical insight and advice towards the development of your photography skills and portfolio.
+Photographers will share their work with reviewers in 45minute individual sessions.

 Individual sessions will be booked in advance.